The importance of Supply Chain Optimization

 What is Stock Replenishment?

-In the supply chain, stock replenishment is an operation that consists in ensuring the right amount of stock, at the right time in the right place, to fulfill customer demand and minimize inventory costs.
+The In the supply chain, stock replenishment is an operation that consists in ensuring the right amount of stock, at the right time in the right place, to fulfill customer demand and minimise inventory costs.

 What is an Agile Supply Chain?